 Gluten: Why Has it Become Such a Problem - Part 2

 In part 1, we explored what gluten (or more correctly gliadin) is and the many ways big processed food companies use this as a common filler.
 We also looked at why people are seemingly more sensitive to gluten than in previous decades.
-Finally we looked at the two aspects of gluten intolerance: celiac disease and gluten sensitivity.
+Finally, we looked at the two aspects of gluten intolerance: celiac disease and gluten sensitivity.
 In part 2 we begin with the symptoms of gluten sensitivity and explore testing options.

 Typical Symptoms of Gluten Sensitivity

 “Typical” is becoming hard to define as it was once thought that gluten-sensitivity resulted in digestive system symptoms only.
-This condition is called “gluten enteropathy”; studies now show that only a third of gluten sensitive people have GI symptoms.
+This condition is called “gluten enteropathy”; studies now show that only a third of sensitive people have GI symptoms.

 Children with autism have been found to convert components of gluten into an opioid substance that is just like heroin!
-It’s highly recommended that any child with autism to avoid gluten complete.
+It’s highly recommended that any child with autism avoid gluten completely.
 Be warned, the weaning process off of gluten-containing foods for these kids is decidedly unpleasant, and comparisons are made to “kicking heroin”.

 Less dramatic symptoms include general fatigue, brain fog, a wide assortment of digestive symptoms (bloating, gas, constipation, diarrhea, etc), generalized body inflammation, and decreased libido to name just a few.

 To help diagnose both celiac disease and gluten sensitivity practitioners commonly rely on blood tests developed by the various national labs around the U.S. They can often detect both conditions as mentioned above.
-However, there are superior tests that I use in my practice that are sensitive and test for more variables than standard test.
+However, there are superior tests that I use in my practice that are sensitive and test for more variables than the standard test.

 I routinely test for celiac disease in many of my patients regardless if they have digestive symptoms because of the increased risk of death in so-called “non-symptomatic” celiac positive patients.
 I suspect this will be commonplace in the future, but I preferred not wait for everyone else in the medical field.